-1. Give your shoes one task: no one shoe is perfect for all fitness activities.
+No one shoe is perfect for all fitness activities.
 There are different types of shoes out there for a reason (no not just for their flashy colors!)
 Your feet need a different type of shoe for hiking vs. running vs walking vs training.
 Each type of fitness shoe will offer unique tread, arch and ankle support, cushioning, and estimated mileage (aka life of the shoe) based on the type of activity it was created for.
 If you want your shoe to do the job right, you have to get the right shoe for the job.

-2. Consider your feet: athletic shoes come in a variety of shapes and sizes, from minimalist to ultra cushioning, in wide and narrow widths.
+Athletic shoes come in a variety of shapes and sizes, from minimalist to ultra cushioning, in wide and narrow widths.
 And guess what?
 So do your feet!
 Do you have low or high arches?
 Do you need a shoe for over or under pronation?
 In general, do you find you need more or less support?
 With so many variables influencing how a shoe might fit and feel when you are wearing it (not to mention how it will feel to the rest of your body) it is always a good idea to know your particular feet's needs in order to help you choose the best shoe for the job.
 And bonus, many athletic shoe stores will provide a fit assessment and services for free.

-3. Ensure proper fit: not only do you need to know the type of shoe that will work with your unique feet's needs, but they should also fit well right out of the box.
+Not only do you need to know the type of shoe that will work with your unique feet's needs, but they should also fit well right out of the box.
 The theory of "breaking in" your shoes is actually a myth.
 As a general rule, a pair of athletic shoes should fit snug and secure with a bit of wiggle room in the toe box, and yes straight out of the box!
 A few other things to consider -

 Our feet swell a bit throughout the day so trying on a shoe first thing in the morning vs later in the day will often yield a different set of results;